weismanm12/finances-database/README.md

 The creation of the database creation was performed via the "forward engineer" feature of MySQL Workbench.
 Additionally, the check constraint mentioned above was added.
 To view full creation script view [final database creation script](final_database_creation_script.sql).

 ## Loading Data into Dimensional Tables

+Data was loaded into the dimension tables in the form of csv files.
+TO view this data view the [dimensions_table_data](dimensions_table_data)

 ## Transactions Data Cleaning